gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 ---------------------------------

-A library is, conceptually, a collection of objects which does not have its own main thread of execution, but rather provides certain services to the applications that use it.
+A library is, conceptually, a collection of objects which does not have its own main thread of execution but instead provides certain services to the applications that use it.
 A library can be either statically linked with the application, in which case its code is directly included in the application, or, on platforms that support it, be dynamically linked, in which case its code is shared by all applications making use of this library.

 GNAT supports both types of libraries.
-In the static case, the compiled code can be provided in different ways.
-The simplest approach is to provide directly the set of objects resulting from compilation of the library source files.
+In the static case, you can provide the compiled code in different ways.
+The simplest approach is to directly provide the set of objects resulting from compilation of the library source files.
 Alternatively, you can group the objects into an archive using whatever commands are provided by the operating system.
-For the latter case, the objects are grouped into a shared library.

-In the GNAT environment, a library has three types of components:
+In the GNAT environment, a library has these components:

 *  Source files,

 *  :file:`ALI` files (see :ref:`The_Ada_Library_Information_Files`), and

-*  Object files, an archive or a shared library.
+*  Object files, an archive, or a shared library.

 A GNAT library may expose all its source files, which is useful for documentation purposes.
-Alternatively, it may expose only the units needed by an external user to make use of the library.
-That is to say, the specs reflecting the library services along with all the units needed to compile those specs, which can include generic bodies or any body implementing an inlined routine.
+Alternatively, it may expose only the units needed by an external user to make use of the library, in other words, the specs reflecting the library services along with all the units needed to compile those specs, which can include generic bodies or any body implementing an inlined routine.
 In the case of *stand-alone libraries* those exposed